gatiella/My-Portfolio/_pages/contact.md

 ## Location

-📍 Currently based in: [Your City, Country]
+📍 Currently based in: Kenya
 🌍 Available for remote work worldwide

 ---